Nectura/LakeshireBackend/README.md

 # LakeshireBackend

-The Lakeshire project is a demo created to demonstrate my skills as a full-stack web engineer.
+The Lakeshire project is a demo created to demonstrate my skills as a software engineer.

 The project is a social media platform.